PLEASE NOTE: Penryn Surgery is closed from 1-3pm on the first Friday of every month for staff training.

 The pharmacist can provide advice on minor ailments and travel.
-They can provide emergency contraception, and antibiotics for cystitis, impetigo and conjunctivitis without the need for you to see a doctor.
+They can provide emergency contraception, and treat cystitis, impetigo and conjunctivitis without the need for you to see a doctor.
 If you need treatment for cystitis it is helpful if you can take a urine sample with you.
-If needed, you can see the pharmacist in private.
+If requested, you may speak to the pharmacist in a private consultation room.

 Prescribed contraceptives are free.
 You may be able to get your other prescriptions for free through the “NHS Low Income Scheme”.
 For more information on prescription charges, the NHS Low Income Scheme and to order the HC1 form which you need to fill in if you want to use the scheme go to:

 You can also pick up the HC1 form for the Low Income Scheme from the surgery